Fictitious Business Names

 - Name must be abandoned if no longer in business by filing statement of abandonment, paying $31.00 fee, and publication

-- State Law requires the disclosure of actual street addresses for the place of business and each owner's place of residence
+- State Law requires the disclosure of actual street address for the place of business.

 - Fictitious Business Name Statement